manni8436/Legend-of-the-Greek-Gods/README.md

 (Acknowledgements)

-Most of the designs and layout for my project was created on my own using wireframes but I used bootstrap to aid me in building a few section sections of my website
+Most of the designs and layout for my project was created on my own using wireframes but I also used bootstrap to aid me in building a few section sections of my website

 I also used Font Awesome for the icons on my website